U.S. wants COVID vaccine patent waiver to benefit world, not boost China biotech

 So far, vaccines have gone overwhelmingly to richer nations, which scooped up contracts for them earlier this year.
-L1N2KP178 COVID-19 infection rates in wealthy countries have dropped as vaccination rates increased this year, but infections are still rising in 36 countries, with India's daily cases skyrocketing to nearly 400,000 a day. read more
+[L1N2KP178] COVID-19 infection rates in wealthy countries have dropped as vaccination rates increased this year, but infections are still rising in 36 countries, with India’s daily cases skyrocketing to nearly 400,000 a day.

 Western pharmaceutical companies, many of which have received government support to develop vaccines, strongly oppose the transfer of intellectual property to make them.
 They say poorer countries will be slow to set up manufacturing capacity and compete for scarce supplies, hitting production.